mojoatomic/antikythera-engine-2/PROJECT_SUMMARY.md

 ✅ Has no framework dependencies
 ✅ Runs with zero configuration

-**Perfect for:** museums, education, digital art, planetariums, offices, homes
+**Suitable for:** museums, education, digital art, planetariums, offices, homes

 **The mechanism IS the art** - and now you can display it beautifully on any screen! 🌟